 Being a Google app means it is designed to collect your data and send it to Google’s servers so Google can give you targeted advertisements.
 Google often has privacy-related issues and has received many fines from European countries for processing sensitive personal information without the user’s concern.
 This is something you should consider when browsing on Chrome.

 Firefox allows private browsing, helping the user to surf the internet without recording history or cookies.
 It offers fast web page downloads and safe browsing that gives added security against phishing attacks and malware.

 This sounds like a winner, but sadly, a lot of websites are not compatible with Firefox and do not display correctly on the browser.
 This makes your surfing limited to a select number of sites.

-Explorer is the default browser with any version of Windows operating system.
+Explorer is the default internet browser with any version of Windows operating system.
 It’s also free, making it a popular web browser for users.
 However, with this popularity comes security issues.
 As it is a conventional web browser, phishing attacks and scam organizers target Explorer the most out of all the browsers.
-Meaning your data is potentially safer elsewhere.
+Meaning your sensitive personal information and data is potentially safer elsewhere.